 Six nursing mothers took quetiapine in doses of 25 to 400 mg daily in addition to an antidepressant (usually paroxetine) for major depression postpartum.
 Their breastfed infants' development were tested at 9 to 18 months of age with the Bayley scales.
 Measurements were slightly low on the mental and psychomotor development scale in one infant and on the mental development scale in another.
 All other scores were within normal limits.
 The authors concluded that the low scores of the 2 infants were probably not caused by the drugs received by the infants in breastmilk.

-An infant was born to a mother taking quetiapine 400 mg daily as well as fluoxetine 40 mg daily and oxycodone 20 mg 3 times daily.
+An infant was born to a mother taking quetiapine 400 mg daily, fluoxetine 40 mg daily and oxycodone 20 mg 3 times daily.
 The infant was breastfed 6 to 7 times daily and was receiving 120 mcg of oral morphine 3 times daily for opiate withdrawal.
 Upon examination at 3 months of age, the infant's weight was at the 25th percentile for age, having been at the 50th percentile at birth.
+The authors attributed the weight loss to opiate withdrawal.
 The infant's Denver developmental score was equal to his chronological age.

 One 60-week-old infant who was 50% breastfed was breastfed during maternal therapy with quetiapine 75 mg daily mg daily and venlafaxine 225 mg daily.
 No adverse reactions were reported by the mother or in the medical records.

 Unlike the phenothiazines, quetiapine has a minimal effect on serum prolactin levels.